 Whether it’s the increased fault tolerance to ensure that your services never go down or improved quality via lower latency in expanding markets or complying with data-domiciling regulations, any business could benefit from a multi-region application.
 So why, then, do so many applications continue to languish in single-region deployments?

-The answer is simple.
-Multi-region applications have never been easy.
-In this piece, we will cover why multi-region applications were difficult to build and how CockroachDB makes it easy to build a multi-region application via three simple steps.
+Because multi-region applications have never been easy to build or deploy.
+In this piece, we will cover how CockroachDB makes it easy to build a multi-region application in three steps.

 Most applications begin life in a single region with a single-region database.
 This pattern provides excellent latency to users in the same region, but it can be very slow when accessed from geographically distanced users.
 The first step in any multi-region application is to deploy your application into multiple regions, preferably with HTTP caching and global load balancing where appropriate.